 I enjoy eating lighter and healthier dishes during the summer months.
 This recipe for baked salmon is delicious and so simple to make for a crowd.
-You get the fresh flavor of the salmon marinaded in savory soy sauce with hints of ginger and lemon to liven it all up.
-Serve it up with rice, grilled or sauteed vegetables for a complete meal.
+The salmon is marinaded in savory soy sauce with hints of ginger and lemon to liven it all up.
+Serve it up with rice and grilled or sauteed vegetables for a complete meal.
 If you don’t want to bake the salmon you can also opt to throw these fillets on a grill that has been lightly oiled for 6-8 minutes, flipping half way through.

 Baked Salmon with Soy Sauce, Ginger & Lemon

 Inactive time: ~2 hours Cooking time: 15 mins Serves: 6-8

 Juice of ½ lemon, save the other half for later

 Ginger, 1-2 inch knob, peeled, sliced and lightly “smashed”